marco94gug/gintonic_nuxi/README.md

 6. Created pages and resolved the bug relates 'pages not found - robots.txt', fixed installing robots nuxt module

 7. Fixed the bug on middleware where when you changed the route you lost the data from Pinia store,

    - _*the problem was related to custom useFetch maybe it wasn't able to read config.public from runtime `to be further explored`*_

+8. Preferred use `useFetch` insead the custom one created before like `composables` cause this give me some errors when calls passing from SSR to Client **_to be investigate_** maybe the problems are relates to `.env` and `useRuntimeConfig()`

+9. It could be nice to use `useFetch` for better Typescript app.